cbuteau/param-signatures/README.md

 ## Background

 As a developer I originally used COM and then used .NET and I learned the value of interfaces very early on and used them consistently through many different code bases.
+I know these assumptions are mitigated through testing and code coverage but I wanted to learn what I could rely on in the typing system of javascript.

 Being very new to javascript the thing I did not like right off the bat was the amount of assumptions that are made in complex code bases.